• Skip to primary navigation

 5 from 2 reviews

-A lighter take on traditional tomato pie, this savory dish starts with cornmeal-crusted tomatoes layered with mozzarella, parmesan, and basil in a crunchy gluten-free pie crust.
+A lighter take on traditional tomato pie, this GF tomato pie is made with cornmeal-crusted tomatoes layered with mozzarella, parmesan, and basil in a crunchy gluten-free pie crust.

 delicious Tomato Pie with Basil, Parmesan + Cornmeal {gluten-free}

 Three years ago today I posted a recipe for gluten-free pie dough.
 It was pretty good, and I was excited to find a magical blend of alternative flours (sweet rice, millet, and oat) that baked up flaky and crisp.
-That pie dough inspired a whole book on gluten-free, whole-grain baking that's about to be released in just 5 days, complete with loads of seasonal pie recipes and a visual guide on how to make the perfect pie crust.
-(And if you'd like to nerd out on cookbook writing, hop over to The Dinner Special podcast to hear me ramble on about the whole process.)
+That pie dough inspired a whole book on gluten-free baking.

 pie crust